OGGM/oggm.github.io/_posts/2019-02-01-4th-workshop-announcement.md

 will be dedicated to general discussions and brainstorming about the future and goals of the OGGM project.

-The optional part of the workshop has two main objectives:
+This workshop will be followed by two days of training and coding session in smaller groups at the IGE in Grenoble:

-3. **Tutorial**: these sessions are for current and future OGGM users to get to know the model internals, and learn how to set-up and customize a model run.
+- **Beginner tutorials**: these sessions are for current and future OGGM users to get to know the model internals, and learn how to set-up and customize a model run.
+- **Code sprints**: we will address specific coding challenges together, in the form of a [programming sprint](https://oggm.org/2018/10/16/hack-day/).
+- **Q&A**: we will leave time open to discuss actual problems in the model itself, and try to develop strategies to solve them.

+This second part is targetting current and future model *users*, or maybe just people interested in the model internals.
-This part of the workshop will be rather technical and might be skipped if you do not plan to use the model yourself, or if you are already an advanced user of the model.
+It will be rather technical and could be skipped if you do not plan to use the model yourself.

-4. **Programming**: the rest of the time will be dedicated to developp OGGM model, perhaps like a programming [sprint](https://oggm.org/2018/10/16/hack-day/).

 ### Who can participate ?